Tucson, Arizona: Western Tucson

 The West Side has areas of both urban and suburban development.
 It is generally defined as the area west of I-10.
 Western Tucson encompasses the banks of the Santa Cruz River and the foothills of the Tucson Mountains.
 Area attractions include the International Wildlife Museum and Sentinel Peak.
-The Marriott Starr Pass Resort & Spa serves travelers and residents.
+The Marriott Starr Pass Resort and Spa serves travelers and residents.
 As travelers pass the Tucson Mountains, they enter the area commonly referred to as "west of" Tucson or "Old West Tucson".
 In this large, undulating plain extending south into the Altar Valley, rural residential development predominates.
-Attractions include Saguaro National Park West, the Arizona-Sonora Desert Museum, and movie set/theme park developed at the Old Tucson Studios.
+Attractions include Saguaro National Park West, and movie set/theme park developed at the Old Tucson Studios.

 On Sentinel Peak, just west of downtown, a giant "A" was installed in honor of the University of Arizona, resulting in the nickname "A" Mountain.
-Starting in about 1916, an annual tradition developed for freshmen to whitewash the "A", which was visible for miles.
-The top of Sentinel Peak, which is accessible by road, offers an outstanding view of the city looking eastward.
-A parking lot near the summit of Sentinel Peak has been a popular place to watch sunsets or view the city lights at night.

-At the beginning of the Iraq War in 2003, anti-war activists painted the "A" black.
-Competition ensued, with various sides repainting the "A" in different colors until the city council intervened.
-It is now painted white.
+Starting in about 1915, an annual tradition developed for freshmen to whitewash the A, which was visible for miles.
+After the September 11 terrorist attacks, the A was painted red, white, and blue.
+At the beginning of the Iraq War in 2003, antiwar activists painted the A black.
+Competition ensued, with various sides repainting the A in different colors until the city council intervened and made the red, white, and blue colors official.
+In 2013, the color scheme changed back to white.
 Another color may be decided by a biennial election.
-With the tri-color scheme, some observers complain the shape of the A is hard to distinguish from the background of the peak.
+With the tricolor scheme, some observers complain the shape of the A is hard to distinguish from the background of the peak.
+Since 1993, the A has been painted green for St. Patrick's Day.
+It has also been given other color schemes for different causes.